Teresa Fariss McClain

 David Wirtes is a member of Cunningham Bounds, LLC of Mobile, Alabama, where he focuses on strategic planning, motion practice and appeals.
 Mr. Wirtes is licensed in all state and federal courts in Alabama and Mississippi, the Fifth and Eleventh Circuit Courts of Appeals and the United States Supreme Court.
 He is active in numerous professional organizations, including as a member of the Alabama State Bar Association’s Ethics Committee, and Long-Range Planning Committee and as an editor of The Alabama Lawyer.
 He is a long-time member of the Alabama Supreme Court’s Standing Committee on the Rules of Appellate Procedure and has served on that Court’s Standing Committee on the Rules of Civil Procedure.
 He is a Sustaining Member of the Alabama Association for Justice and has served in numerous capacities, including as Member, Board of Governors and Executive Committee (1990-present); Member and/or Chairman, Amicus Curiae Committee (1990-present); and Co-editor, the Alabama Association for Justice Journal (1996-present).
 He is also actively involved with the American Association for Justice where he formerly served on its Board of Governors and continues to serve as a Member of its Amicus Curiae Committee (1999-present).

-Mr. Wirtes is a Senior Fellow of the Litigation Counsel of America; Founder and former Executive Director of the American Institute of Appellate Practice (and one of just twelve persons certified nationwide by AIAP as an Appellate Specialist); a Sustaining Fellow and Trustee of the National Civil Justice Institute, and a Sustaining Member and the former Alabama Representative for Public Justice.
+Mr. Wirtes is a Senior Fellow of the Litigation Counsel of America; Founder and former Executive Director of the American Institute of Appellate Practice (and one of just twelve persons certified nationwide by AIAP as an Appellate Specialist); a Supporting Fellow and Officer of the National Civil Justice Institute, and a Sustaining Member and the former Alabama Representative for Public Justice.
 He has published numerous journal articles and is a frequent lecturer at continuing legal education seminars, having spoken on such topics as Defeating Unlawful Discrimination in Jury Selection, Appellate Practice, Perfecting the Appeal, HIPAA and Ex parte Contacts, Recent Updates on the Law, Electronic Discovery, Arbitration, and Immunity.

 Peggy Wedgworth is a partner with Milberg Coleman Bryson Phillips Grossman, PLLC, in New York.
 She is a managing partner and chair of the Antitrust Practice Group.
 She has handled numerous securities, commodities, antitrust and whistleblower matters, representing defrauded investors and consumers.
 She currently represents a nationwide class of plaintiff car dealerships alleging antirust violations in the data management systems, consumers in the Google Play antitrust litigation, and consumers in contact lens and and Hard Disk Drive antitrust litigation.
 She has also successfully tried numerous cases including a tobacco case in the Engle litigation.
 She is a member of the New York State Bar Association’s Antitrust Committee, NCJI and the American Association for Justice.
 She holds a B.A. degree from Auburn University and a J.D. degree from the University of Alabama Law School.